hksulGithub/kFinanceData/README.md

 #### Getting the List of Offered codes - Futures and Options

-- Example: Get the list of Futures and options ...
+- Example: Get the list of Futures and Options ...
+  - That is a Call option or a Put option
+  - The underlying is the KOSPI200 Stock Index
   - That matures in June
-  - Is a Call option or a Put option on KOSPI200 index
   - And the Expiration price is between 290 and 330

 ```

 expirationMonthString = "06" # June Maturity